hsuwanying/webform-spam-filter-development/README.md

 To address the above issues, applying data analysis to generate spam patterns and insights into current features is a prerequisite in the spam filter development process, then developing a classification model that can achieve high accuracy and low false positive rate.
 Lastly, essential features of the spam filter performance are provided, and recommendations are given accordingly.

 ## Data Source
 There are 60021 rows and 19 columns in the original dataset, the target variable `label`, is a binary data has two class `spam` and `ham`.
+The image below shows the spam and ham messages distribution in the original dataset.
 <img width="427" alt="label" src="https://user-images.githubusercontent.com/72688726/187207906-2581e40c-750f-444c-81dd-04a7d547ba24.png">

 ### Data Exploration and Modeling Process